PedroMTQ/helical_pdqueiros/README.md

 If the sensor finds these patterns in MinIO, then the next task of the DAG is triggered.
 The important detail here being that `cell_type_classification.process_data` can be triggered multiple times, since each internal task (`process_data_task`) only takes a certain amount of `PROCESSING_CHUNKS_LIMIT` chunks per run.
 So, imagine that you have a very large dataset that is split in `cell_type_classification.split_data` into very large chunks that hours to process; by triggering the `cell_type_classification.process_data` DAG multiple times, you are able to parallelize the data processing.

+*Note that you will see a lot of failed DAG runs, this is not really a failure but *

 ![dags-parallel](./images/dags-parallel.png)